lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 {{% /centered %}}

 The expression $A \ket \psi$ means the operation $A$ applied to
 $\ket \psi$---exactly the output state we are seeking.
-We can also input the ancilla qubit in state $\ket 1$, but what we then get is pure garbage:
+If we input the ancilla qubit in state $\ket 1$, we get garbage:

 $$\tilde{A} (\ket 1 \otimes \ket \psi) = \ket 0 \otimes G_2 \ket \psi + \ket 1 \otimes G_3 \ket \psi.$$